Where we work

 Our annual report

-Over 50 years of fighting poverty.
+Over 50 years of fighting extreme poverty.
 In 1968, a small group of people in Ireland spearheaded a major aid operation in response to famine and conflict in Biafra.
-Over 50 years later, we’re still working with the world’s most vulnerable people to help reduce suffering and combat poverty and hunger.
+Over 50 years later, we’re still working with people living in the most difficult situations, rebuilding and transforming lives, livelihoods and communities.

 Concern Worldwide was founded by John and Kay O’Loughlin-Kennedy in 1968, in response to the famine in the breakaway province of Biafra in Nigeria.
 The widespread conflict that followed Biafra’s attempt to secede from Nigeria caused the displacement of millions and a blockade of food, medicine and basic necessities by the Nigerian authorities.
 At the height of the crisis in the summer of 1968, it was estimated that 6,000 children were dying every week.